Latest accusations hurt Cain with Republicans: Reuters/Ipsos

 Three other women have said they were subjected to harassment by Cain but Bialek was the first to go public.
 Support for the Cain is slipping slightly amid the news reports about the allegations that he denies.

-Bialek, who identified herself as a registered Republican and single mother, said Cain made a crude sexual advance toward her in 1997 when he headed the National Restaurant Association.
+Bialek, who identified herself as a registered Republican and single mother, said Cain made a crude sexual advance towards her in 1997 when he headed the National Restaurant Association.

 Survey respondents were shown a video of Bialek making her allegations and 36 percent said they had seen it already.